orios-github/infra-ansible-jenkins-demo/README.md

 # Infra-ansible-jenkins-demo
-Generate 3 AWS EC2 servers using Terraform, Ansible to install Nginx and deploy a Web Page, all automated by a Jenkins pipeline.
+Generate desired number of AWS EC2 servers using Terraform, Ansible to install Nginx and deploy a Web Page, all automated by a Jenkins pipeline.

 #Demo project: Terraform + Ansible + Jenkins.
-This project creates 3 AWS servers with Terraform, which get configured by Ansible (Nginx Install and Deploys a welcome web page), everything is orchestrated by a Jenkins pipeline.
+This project creates any number of AWS EC2 instances with Terraform, which get configured by Ansible (Nginx Install and Deploys a welcome web page), everything is orchestrated by a Jenkins pipeline.

 ##Technologies:
 - Terraform (Infrastructure as Code)